AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 citation search and parsing for other scientific databases, alternative text processing algorithms or machine learning modules.
-We deem such interoperability extremely relevant because the main strength of our tool is the composition of many solutions and the general approach related to Bayesian active machine learning.
+We deem such interoperability extremely relevant because the main strength of our tool is the composition of many solutions and the general idea of Bayesian active machine learning and uncertainty zone.
 However, each of its components could benefit considerably from the recent improvements in text mining.
-For example, our text processing approach is based on the boolean bag-of-words paradigm, and indeed it could be improved by more nuanced text representations.
-It could be evaluated if feature transformations like TF-IDF (Ananiadou & McNaught, 2006; Baeza-Yates et al., 1999) would be advantageous, even if we hypothesise that tree-based classification algorithms like BART are robust enough not to need such operation.
-Word embedding, a technique that transforms terms in semantic vectors derived from the surrounding text Minaee et al. (2021), could be used to eliminate semantically redundant terms or differentiate identical terms with different meanings given the context.
-Another option would be to employ unsupervised learning models like Latent Dirichlet Analysis or Latent Semantic Analysis (Q. Chen et al., 2016; Landauer et al., 1998;
-Pavlinek & Podgorelec, 2017) to extract topics to enrich the feature space.
+For example, our text processing approach is quite simple, based on the boolean bag-of-words paradigm, and indeed could be improved by more nuanced text representations.
+It could be evaluated if feature transformations like TF-IDF (Ananiadou & McNaught, 2006; Baeza-Yates et al., 1999) would be advantageous, even if we hypothesise that tree-based classification algorithms like BART are robust enough not to need such operations.
+Word embedding could be worth exploring: this technique transforms terms in semantic vectors derived from the surrounding text Minaee et al. (2021) and could be used to eliminate semantically redundant terms or differentiate identical terms with different meanings given the context.
+Another option would be to employ unsupervised learning models like Latent Dirichlet Analysis, Latent Semantic Analysis (Q. Chen et al., 2016; Landauer et al., 1998; Pavlinek & Podgorelec, 2017) or graph-of-word techniques (Ohsawa et al., 1998; Francois Rousseau, 2015) to extract topics to enrich the feature space.
-Our classification algorithm can be implemented with any Bayesian supervised machine learning method that provides full PPDs; therefore alternative models could be evaluated, like Gaussian Processes which are known for their flexibility (S.-H. Chen et al., 2015; Jayashree & Srijith, 2020).
-Even more interesting would be to test advanced learning algorithms that surpass the bag-of-words approach, taking into consideration higher-level features in the text like term context and sequences, long-distance term relationships, semantic structures, etc., (Cheng et al., 2019; Farkas, 1995; Lai et al., 2015; Li et al., 2020;
+Our classification algorithm can be implemented with any Bayesian supervised machine learning method that provides full PPDs; therefore alternative classification models could be evaluated, like Gaussian Processes which are known for their flexibility (S.-H. Chen et al., 2015; Jayashree & Srijith, 2020).
+Even more interesting would be to test advanced learning algorithms that surpass the bag-of-words approach, taking into consideration higher-level features in the text like term context and sequences, long-distance term relationships, semantic structures, etc., (Cheng et al., 2019; Farkas, 1995; Lai et al., 2015;
-Minaee et al., 2021; Yang et al., 2020), given that a Bayesian implementation of such algorithms is available (for example C. Chen et al. (2018)).
+Li et al., 2020; Minaee et al., 2021; Yang et al., 2020), given that a Bayesian implementation of such algorithms is available (for example C.
+Chen et al. (2018)).
+Finally, a natural improvement would be to provide a graphical user interface to make the framework easy to use also for less technical users.

-The field of literature review automatisation is becoming mature and ripe with innovation, and we expect an increasing use of such technologies to confront the ever-faster production of scientific literature.
+The field of literature review automatisation is mature and ripe with innovation, and we expect an increasing use of such technologies to confront the ever-faster production of scientific literature.
 We believe it is appreciable that a multiplicity of tools are being made available to let researchers and policymakers find the instrument that better fits their needs.
 We tried to contribute to the field with an innovative methodology and tool that provides excellent performance and easy integration with existing systematic review pipelines.
+The value of this work lies not only in the framework itself, which we provide as open-source software, but in the set of solutions we developed to solve various SRA issues and that can be used to improve existing solutions.

 <div id="refs" class="references csl-bib-body hanging-indent"
 line-spacing="2">